Rhys1558/Whac_A_Mole/README.md

 The lighthouse report showed some things that need imroving.

-## Unfixed Bugs
+## Fixed Bugs

-There is a bug in the game that shows a transparent background around the mole.
+There was a bug in the game that showed a transparent background around the mole.
+I removed the transparent background and fixed it.

 ## Deployment